tylalin/en-itmatic101-blog/offsec/htb-lame-write-up.md

 uid=0(root) gid=0(root)
 whoami
 root

+# upgrade shell to bash
+python -c 'import pty;pty.spawn("/bin/bash")' root@lame:/#
 ```

-As we can see in the above, the
+As we can see in the above, it pops as root and it has been pwned.
+The shell is upgraded to bash with Python as well.